betaflight/betaflight/docs/Modes.md

 # Modes

-Cleanflight has various modes that can be toggled on or off.
+INAV has various modes that can be toggled on or off.
 Modes can be enabled/disabled by stick positions, auxillary receiver channels and other events such as failsafe detection.

 | MSP ID  | CLI ID | Short Name | Function                                                             |